- Marking World Cities Day on October 31st 2019

 - Read research published to help solve global grand challenges

 Springer is committed to supporting the SDGs and proud to publish research that will help solve global grand challenges.
-In support of SDG 11 and World Cities Day 2019 we invite you to read selected journal articles and book chapters in urban studies!
+In support of SDG 11 and World Cities Day 2019 we invite you to take a closer look at our urban studies programme.

 Many scientists around the world are working on research towards a more sustainable future.
 Sustainable development cannot be achieved without significantly transforming the way we build and manage our urban spaces.
 Today, cities are home to 54% of the world’s population, and by the middle of this century that figure will likely rise to 66%.
 Uncontrolled urbanization has led to many problems.

 The Political Economy of Urban Governance in Asian Cities: Delivering Water, Sanitation and Solid Waste Management Services by J. Boex et al in New Urban Agenda in Asia-Pacific

 Introduction in Organising Post-Disaster Reconstruction Processes by Fatemeh Farnaz Arefian